 The media sometimes does not report on regulations for the fertility world.
 Dr. Jessica Scotchie addresses the misconceptions and shares just how careful infertility clinics like ours is with your embryos.

 As a fertility specialist, there are two nightmare scenarios that keep me up at night.
 The first, is that all of the cryopreservation storage tanks for embryos and eggs lose power and we lose everything (TRM has excellent safeguards against that).
 The second, is that we accidentally implant the wrong embryos into a patient.

 That second scenario is the ongoing reality of an in vitro fertilization (IVF) infertility clinic in California.
 The story has been everywhere lately and truly is a terrible tragedy for all involved.
 However, the story seems to have run away with the idea that fertility clinics are unsafe, reckless and unregulated.
 This could not be further from the truth.

-I want to address some of these misconceptions and accusations as well as provide a little information on TRM’s own protocols to protect our patients from accidents like the one in California.
+I want to address some of these misconceptions and accusations as well as provide a little information on TRM’s own protocols to protect our patients from accidents like the one in the California infertility clinic.

 Are infertility clinics regulated?

 Some news sites have claimed otherwise, but yes!
-Fertility clinics have some of the most rigorous standards in the industry.
+Infertility clinics have some of the most rigorous standards in the industry.
 From the CDC to CLIA to CAP, we have plenty of organizations – with plenty of acronyms – that regulate fertility clinics.

 These infertility clinic regulations and organizations are voluntary

 This means that each clinic may choose not to follow these standards.
 Anyone searching for an infertility clinic should ask about the regulations they hold themselves to.
 Selecting a clinic that voluntarily subjects its laboratory to rigorous testing and yearly audits by some of these organizations, demonstrates that the clinic is willing to go the extra mile to ensure the highest patient care.

 Tennessee Reproductive Medicine reports to and follows the regulations of the organizations listed below.